RocketSoftware/uniface-ux/README.md

     - unifaceux.min.css, minimized UnifaceUX CSS bundle file
     - *.woff, Icon image file

+Users can use these Uniface UX bundle files to update or replace the bundle files in their Uniface installation.

+Users should take care of the release versions of Uniface UX and their Uniface installation.
+Basically, these two versions should be always same; otherwise, users need carefully check or consult with specialists if they are compatible.
+When they are not compatible, the result could cause unknown error behaviors.

 ### How to deploy the self-built bundle files into the Uniface installation

-Assume that your Uniface installation is in C:\Program Files\Uniface\Uniface10403 The default location for the Uniface UX bundles will be C:\Program Files\Uniface\Uniface10403\uniface\webapps\uniface\common\ux.
+Assume that your Uniface installation is in ${UNIFACE_INSTALLATION_DIR}, for example, which could be "C:\Program Files\Uniface\Uniface10403".
+The default location for the Uniface UX bundles will be ${UNIFACE_INSTALLATION_DIR}\uniface\webapps\uniface\common\ux.

-You can deploy your self-built unifaceux bundles by copying the Uniface UX bundles in unifaceux\dist  to C:\Program Files\Uniface\Uniface10403\uniface\webapps\uniface\common\ux overwrite the bundles in \Uniface\Uniface10403\uniface\webapps\uniface\common\ux.
+You can deploy your self-built unifaceux bundles by copying the Uniface UX bundles in unifaceux\dist to ${UNIFACE_INSTALLATION_DIR}\uniface\webapps\uniface\common\ux and overwrite there.